whisthq/technical-interviews/perf-engineering/README.md

 ## Overview

-In this coding challenge, you will be performance engineering a simple search function to find the minimum element in an array.
+In this coding challenge, you will be performance engineering a simple search function to find the minimum element in a series of intervals within a static, unsorted array.
 Please fully read this document in its entirety before starting the challenge.

+The premise of the problem is very simple.
+You have a static array of `n` elements.
+In this question, n is set to be 1 million, but that should not matter much.
+You are going to be doing `q` querying, here q is set to 10,000.
+For each querying, you need to find the minimum value within a randomly generated interval.
+For instance, querying #1 could be [29, 14123], while querying #2 could be [24332, 100000].

+You are provided the simple solution, which is to simply iterate over the array at every query.
+This will take O(n) time to iterate over the array each time.
+Your task is to improve upon that solution.

 ## Getting Started